 Doorknobs and locks should operate correctly.
 Some slight adjustments may be needed due to normal shrinkage of the framing.
-These adjustments will be done by D. R. Horton during the first year of ownership.
-(This process is performed most effectively after your home has gone through at least one dry and one damp season).
+These adjustments will be done by D·R·Horton during the first year of ownership.
+(This process is performed most effectively after your home has gone through one full season of use).